jamesshore/quixote/src/descriptors/README.md

   var color;                  // the descriptor under test

   beforeEach(function() {
-    // get the test frame
-    var frame = reset.frame;
+    // get the test frame (for speed, we reuse the same frame, containing a reset stylesheet, for all Quixote tests) var frame = reset.frame;

     // add our test element